 ROXANNE MENDEZ, EXECUTIVE DIRECTOR

-MARGIE CRUZ, ASSISTANT DIRECTOR OF PROGRAMS
+MARGIE CRUZ, SENIOR ASSISTANT DIRECTOR OF PROGRAMS

 Margie Cruz is a graduate of the University of South Florida with a B.S. in English Education with an emphasis in Secondary Education.
 She received her M.Ed. in Post-secondary Administration and Student Affairs at the University of Southern California.
 Margie has a wide range of work experience in teaching, programming, advising, recreation, management, and various positions within student affairs.
 Her interest include initiatives to assist underrepresented and first-generation students, as well as providing a rich student experience.